watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL - Cloud Native Applications - Infrastructure edition.md

 5. Select the Speakers and Sessions links in the header.
 You will see the pages display the HTML version of the JSON content you curled previously.

-6. Once you have verified the application is accessible through a browser, go to your WSL window and stop the running node processes.
+6. Once you have verified the application is accessible through a browser, go to your cloud shell window and stop the running node processes.

     ```bash
     killall nodejs